ZapperDJ/BacklogKeeper/README.md

 * Do rows get auto colored when I change the game's status?

-Nope, you have to do it manually
+Yes

-* Why are some of cells colored yellow?
+* Why are some of the platform cells bordered with the test in red?

 This marks the platform in which I intend to play the game.
-Most useful when you have the same game on different platforms, but also I use it with game that I own on a single platform
+Most useful when you have the same game on different platforms, but also I use it with game that I own on a single platform.
+If you want to use this easily, you can apply the "**\*\*Play Here**" custom style

 * Why does the duration column doesn't get it's data automatically from HowLongToBeat?